JoshuaSchlesiger/CruchyTransmitter/README.md

 # CrunchyTransmitter - APP

-Welcome to the CrunchyTransmitter app
+Welcome to the CrunchyTransmitter app.
+First of all, if you only want to use the app, just click [here](https://play.google.com/store/games?gl=DE) to install.

 ### What is my job?